-Once upon a time, not so long ago I was obsessed OBSESSED with my hair and how it looked, not being happy unless it was absolutely pa pa pa poker straighter.
+Once upon a time, not so long ago I was obsessed OBSESSED with my hair and how it looked, not being happy unless it was absolutely pa pa pa poker straight.
 Problem is, it’s got an annoying natural wave to it that’s not one thing or another.
 And even with straightening, as soon as the humidity gets to it, it’s fizz bomb city.
 So I’m always trying to find out how to humidity proof your hair on holiday.

 Make no mistake; 2005 was the year of the layer…

-As I embark on my mid (ahem) 30s where I’m in bed by 11pm most weekends and hangovers past 2 days I’ve started to realise that sleep is more important to me these days than faffing on with my hair so last year I decided to embrace my natural waves thus giving me and extra half an hour in bed every morning.
+As I embark on my mid (ahem) 30s where I’m in bed by 11pm most weekends and hangovers last 2 days, I’ve started to realise that sleep is more important to me than faffing on with my hair, so last year I decided to embrace my natural waves thus giving me and extra half an hour in bed every morning.

 with a little help from some friends: